 What if someone from my group does not want to participate in the activity, but would like to come and watch/take photos of their friends?

-We have a spectator pass available for our Alpaca Encounter activity, but all other activities require full admission.
-The spectator pass allows the person to join in the Alpaca Encounter Activity with the rest of their group, but excludes taking an alpaca for a walk.
+We have a spectator passes available for our activities.
+The spectator pass allows the person to join in the Activity with the rest of their group, but excludes taking an alpaca for a walk.
 A minimum of one paying adult for a spectator pass to be used.

 Can I take photos of the Alpacas?

 Yes, don’t forget to bring your camera.
 During the walk, feel free to take pictures of the animals and of the natural scenery.
 We will also try to take photos and post them up on our social network sites, often we are asked to post new pictures of ‘your alpaca’, whom you may have made a special bond with during your time here at Nevalea.
 Many families return time and time again, building a friendship with us and a very special bond with the alpacas, so where we can, we try and update you about your favourite alpacas.

 Can I book for just my children for an activity?

 No, Children under 14 years must be accompanied by a paying adult.